RevealBi/Documentation/docs/user/tutorials-sparkline-charts.md

 ---
-title: How to Create Sparkline Charts Visualization in Slingshot
+title: How to Create Sparkline Charts Visualization in Reveal
 _description: A quick tutorial on creating Sparkline Charts visualization using a sample spreadsheet.
 ---